oncody/civ-board-game-2010/README.md

   * Investments cannot be discarded from play by other players

 ### Trade Phase
-* Everyone should do this phase at teh same time
+* Everyone should do this phase at the same time
 * Collect trade from all cities and record it in your trade dial
 * Include squares controlled by your scout that are not in your outskirts
 * Do not include squares blockaded by an enemy army or scout figure